-A supervisor may request a doctor's certification of illness and of the employee's fitness to return to work from employees with excessive absences.
+A supervisor may request medical certification of illness and of the employee's fitness to return to work from employees with excessive absences and/or questionable absences, such as the day before or after a holiday, staff development days, days scheduled for exams or state testing, and personal business days previously denied.
 Medical certification shall be made by a health care provider as defined by the Family and Medical Leave Act.
-[See DEC (LEGAL).]
+[See DEC (LEGAL)]